techjuggernaut/bookFlightAPI/README.md

-# This is a flight REST API where users can be able to:
+# This is a flight REST API where users can be able to perform CRUD operations.
+I.e:

 <ul>
 <li> Create a flight </li>